 Durkee-Mower Inc. started off with a barrel of sugar and a secondhand Ford.
 They cooked at night and sold door-to-door – for $1 a gallon -- during the day.
 Soon they had plenty of customers and a factory in Swampscott.
 In 1929 they opened a state-of-the-art factory in Lynn, Mass.

 Like Emma Curtis, Durkee and Mower used innovative techniques to popularize Marshmallow Fluff.
 In the ‘30s they sponsored a radio show called the Flufferettes on the 21 stations of the Yankee Radio Network,.
-The Flufferettes came right before the Jack Benny Show and they featured live music and comedy.
+The Flufferettes came right before the Jack Benny Show and featured live music and comedy.

 The final episode featured the Yummy Book, which included recipes for cakes, pies, candies, frostings and – of course – the fluffernutter sandwich.